 The purple is from the manganese garnet that is on the surrounding rocks.
 This washes up on the beach and you can discover it on various parts of the beach not far from the water’s edge.

-A note to those travelling in Rv’s and Trailers unfortunately the road to this location is not for you guys.
+A note to those traveling in Rv’s and Trailers, unfortunately, the road to Pfeiffer Big Sur is not for you guys.

 You can stop on either side of crossing this bridge and get the iconic shot.

 We also stopped at lots of small lookouts to get amazing photographs and check out the wildlife.